Take Care: Commercial performance

 Take Care debuted at number one on the US Billboard 200, with first-week sales of 631,000 copies, becoming Drake's second number-one album.
 The album also topped the Billboard Rap Albums and R&B/Hip-Hop Albums in its debut week.
 On January 31, 2012, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies in the United States.
 As of August 2015, the album has sold 2,260,000 copies in the United States.
 On October 25, 2023, the album was certified eight times platinum for combined sales and album-equivalent units of over eight million copies in the United States.
+Eventually, the album was certified diamond by the RIAA on October 24, 2025.

 In Canada, the album debuted at number one on the Canadian Albums Chart, selling 48,000 copies in its first week.
 It has been certified double platinum by the Canadian Recording Industry Association, indicating shipments of 160,000 copies.
 In the United Kingdom, Take Care entered at number five on the UK Albums Chart and on January 18, 2013, the album went platinum with the British Recorded Music Industry, with 300,000 copies shipped to UK retailers.